Estimated reading time: 4 minutes

 #1.
 Lavender (Lavandula angustifolia / Lavandula intermedia)

-Lavender is well-known as a calming oil, because it has powerful calming and relaxing properties.
+Lavender is well-known as a calming oil because it has powerful calming and relaxing properties.

 There have been many studies based on this oil.
-One study revealed that lavender oil contributed to considerable decreases of blood pressure, heart rate, and skin temperature, as well as changing the brain waves to a more relaxed state.
+One study revealed that lavender oil contributed to considerable decreases in blood pressure, heart rate, and skin temperature, as well as changing the brain waves to a more relaxed state.